 The vast majority of homes in Larkspur receive city water and sewer service from the Perry Park Water and Sanitation District.
 Compared to other areas of Colorado their prices are very reasonable and they supply excellent water quality.
-However, properties larger than 5 acres in size or properties located in the more rural areas of Larkspur, frequently are serviced by waters wells and septic systems as opposed to municipal water and sewer service.
+However, properties larger than 5 acres in size or properties located in the more rural areas of Larkspur, frequently are serviced by water wells and septic systems as opposed to municipal water and sewer service.
 To the unfamiliar who associate wells with farm life, this may seem like taking country living to the limit.
 Today’s wells are engineered to provide years of trouble-free service with minimal maintenance.
 In fact, there are so few maintenance costs that we consider wells a cost savings by comparison to municipal water utilities.

 The typical Larkspur water well consists of a drilled borehole 8-10 inches in diameter at the top and narrowing to 6 inches at the bottom.
 In Larkspur, well depths may vary from 200 feet to over 1,000 feet deep.
 The hole is lined with a steel casing for the first 20 feet or to solid bedrock and plastic pipe then extends to the bottom.
 A cement and water mixture (grout) is poured between the upper casing and the side of the borehole to prevent shallow groundwater from entering the well.
 A submersible pump is located above the bottom of the hole, inside the plastic pipe.
 The water line to the dwelling is buried at least 6 feet deep to keep it below frost line in winter.
 The only portion of the well that is usually visible is the top of the steel casing with the cap bolted to it.